As fentanyl continues to claim lives, Texans work to put an end to its lethal effects

 "She took a pill thinking she was going to wake up the next morning and go to work.
 And she didn't.
 And it killed her instantly," said Veronica Kaprosy, a mother who lost her daughter to a fentanyl poisoning.

-Two parents, two kids who didn't know each other, suffered similar fates.
+Two parents and two kids who didn't know each other but suffered similar fates.

 Gov. Abbott hosted the "One Pill Kills Summit" in April.
 He invited families, doctors, advocates and more to speak on about tragic reality tied to fentanyl.

 Kaprosy shared her story after her daughter, Danica, suffered a fentanyl poisoning.
-She says her daughter took a pill but had no idea it was cut with the lethal drug.
+She said her daughter took a pill but had no idea it was cut with the lethal drug.

 "Through text messages I read where, you know, she got introduced to a Xanax or a Percocet – realized that it helped her with sleep and it helped her with body pain.
-And so, she started taking Percocet," said Kaprosy.
+And so, she started taking Percocet," Kaprosy said.

-"Texas today is launching a $10 million multimedia campaign to educate Texans how to prevent, recognize and reverse fentanyl poisoning in Texas," said Abbott.
+"Texas today is launching a $10 million multimedia campaign to educate Texans how to prevent, recognize and reverse fentanyl poisoning in Texas," Abbott said.

 The State is sending naloxone to every county in Texas.
 At the Capitol, lawmakers are working through opioid-related legislation.
 They're considering dozens of bills, from legalizing of fentanyl testing strips to allowing prosecutors to pursue murder charges against fentanyl dealers.

-"We are going to start prosecuting them for giving these lethal doses, causing serious bodily injury, where the courts have not been able to prosecute them," said Rep. Frederick Frazier (R- Frisco).
+"We are going to start prosecuting them for giving these lethal doses, causing serious bodily injury, where the courts have not been able to prosecute them," State Rep. Frederick Frazier (R- Frisco) said.

 The rehab works with families, meeting them where they are to make sure cost isn't a barrier.
 For Huffman, she said the earlier the intervention, the better.

 "I think a lot of that has to do with the stigma around wanting to get support for a substance use disorder, that it has to be an extreme event to be able to reach out and get help.
-And ideally we don't want that to happen," said Huffman.
+And, ideally, we don't want that to happen," Huffman said.

-"We really promote individualized treatment, while we have an average length of stay of several months, just because it does take a long time to really get through that initial, you know, post-acute withdrawal symptoms," said Huffman.
+"We really promote individualized treatment, while we have an average length of stay of several months, just because it does take a long time to really get through that initial, you know, post-acute withdrawal symptoms," Huffman said.

 Individualized treatment also means it's important for them to make sure these kids don't feel stuck, offering sports and even a recording studio to give them different outlets.

 "We want to be able to give them a variety of different platforms to express themselves as they're healing, as they're going through their recovery journey.
-And this is just one of them that they really attach to," said Huffman.
+And this is just one of them that they really attach to," Huffman said.

-Huffman said to have the conversations, get through the discomfort, because you never know where someone is in their journey to recovery.
+Huffman said to have the conversations and get through the discomfort because you never know where someone is in their journey to recovery.

-"In order to have those conversations, you need to believe that it exists, that it's a very real threat to not just a certain group of students or people, but it's a risk to everybody," said Huffman.
+"In order to have those conversations, you need to believe that it exists, that it's a very real threat to not just a certain group of students or people, but it's a risk to everybody," Huffman said.

-They won't stop this fight, for as long as fentanyl continues to claim lives.
+Advocates say they won't stop their fight as long as fentanyl continues to claim lives.